abhiTronix/vidgear/docs/gears/webgear/advanced.md

 !!! new "New in v0.2.2"
     This example was added in `v0.2.2`.

-!!! info "All supported middlewares can be [here ➶](https://www.starlette.io/middleware/)"
+!!! info "All supported middlewares can be found [here ➶](https://www.starlette.io/middleware/)"

 For this example, let's use [`CORSMiddleware`](https://www.starlette.io/middleware/#corsmiddleware) for implementing appropriate [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to outgoing responses in our application in order to allow cross-origin requests from browsers, as follows: